JosepMariaVila/SimpleXAHAUwallet/README.md

 It uses a seed to derive the account address and sign transactions, 2 options are possible:

-Option A: 29 characters seeds (suNq9PQrYKEifmLdFs9NPjdLeyMKm) which correspond to the secp256k1 algorithm.
+Option A: 29 characters seeds (suNq9PQrYKEifmLdFs9NPjdLeyMKm) which usually corresponds to the secp256k1 algorithm.

-Option B: 31 characters seeds (sKdNVBLAmVjgcDrEfDSzTSBqsagHMEd) which correspond to the ed25519 algorithm.
+Option B: 31 characters seeds (sKdNVBLAmVjgcDrEfDSzTSBqsagHMEd) which usually corresponds to the ed25519 algorithm.

 Step by step guide to use the code: